 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 What is photodynamic therapy?

 Photodynamic therapy (PDT) is a treatment modality that has been developing rapidly within various medical specialties since the 1960s.
 Photoreactive chemicals are injected into the patient and irradiated with light strong enough to activate the chemicals, causing them to emit free radicals and destroy the targeted abnormal cells.
-An understanding of the principles of photobiology and tissue optics is necessary to understand how it works (see below).
-Originally used to treat certain malignances, it is currently being used in the treatment of some forms of macular degeneration, and various skin conditions including basal cell carcinomas (BCCs), squamous cell carcinomas (SCCs), actinic keratoses, Bowen's disease, psoriasis, cutaneous T-cell lymphoma, acne and photorejuvenation of wrinkles.
+An understanding of the principles of photobiology and tissue optics is necessary to understand how it works.
+Originally used to treat certain malignancies, it is currently being used in the treatment of some forms of macular degeneration, and various skin conditions including basal cell carcinomas (BCCs), squamous cell carcinomas (SCCs), actinic keratoses, Bowen's disease, psoriasis, cutaneous T-cell lymphoma, acne and photorejuvenation of wrinkles.

 How does it work?

 - The majority have a heterocyclic ring structure similar to chlorophyll or haem in haemoglobin.